IBM/pycloudmessenger/README.rst

 Examples
 ---------------------------------

-Sample code for basic messaging as well as federated learning and castor are contained in the `examples <examples>_` directory.
+Sample code for basic messaging as well as federated learning and castor are contained in the `examples <examples>`_ directory.
+To run various samples, invoke the appropriate make target, as follows.

 .. code-block:: bash

+	# The basic messaging sample
 	creds=local.json make basic

 .. code-block:: bash

+	# The federated learning sample
 	creds=credentials.json make ffl

 .. code-block:: bash

+	# The castor sample
 	creds=credentials.json make castor

 **Note:** For live platforms, **credentials.json** must be available.
 Please request from the IBM team.